laminlabs/laminhub-public/docs/configure-on-prem-data-infra.md

 ### 1. Database Prerequisites

+Ensure your PostgreSQL database meets these requirements:

+- Has the default `postgres` user with superuser privileges
+- Has a default database named `postgres`

-Ensure your PostgreSQL database has the default `postgres` user with superuser privileges.
-When setting up a new PostgreSQL instance, this user is typically created automatically.
+When setting up a new PostgreSQL instance, both the `postgres` user and `postgres` database are typically created automatically.
+If using a custom setup, ensure both exist.

 ### 2. Whitelist Lamin Service IPs

-After confirming your PostgreSQL user setup, you need to whitelist the appropriate Lamin outbound IP addresses for your region in your database's security group or firewall.
+After confirming your PostgreSQL setup, you need to whitelist the appropriate Lamin outbound IP addresses for your region in your database's security group or firewall.

 Refer to our [Service Endpoints and IP Whitelisting documentation](service-endpoints.md) to find the correct IPs to whitelist based on your region.